Anomalous localization enhancement in one-dimensional non-Hermitian disordered lattices: Theoretical Model

+constructed from equation~(\ref{equation2}) with the usual fixed boundary conditions (or hard-wall boundary conditions), $\psi_{0}=\psi_{N+1}=0$.
+Here, $V$ is taken to be unity with no loss of generality.

-It is worth mentioning that the Schr\"odinger equation, Eq.~(\ref{equation1}), which describes the propagation of light in the optical systems, is effectively identical to the equation which describes the propagation of noninteracting electrons in the electronic systems.
+It is worth mentioning that the Schr\"odinger equation, equation~(\ref{equation1}), which describes the propagation of electromagnetic waves in the optical systems, is effectively the same as the equation which describes the transport of noninteracting electrons in the electronic systems.
 The key difference is that the evolution coordinate in the optical systems is the paraxial propagation distance, while it is replaced by the time in the electronic systems.
 Therefore, all the results obtained in this work are valid for electronic as well as optical systems.